UtrechtUniversity/yoda/README.md

 We use GitHub for bug tracking.
 Please search existing [issues](https://github.com/UtrechtUniversity/yoda/issues) and create a new one if the issue is not yet tracked.

+### Questions and ideas

+The best place to reach us about questions and ideas regarding Yoda is on our [GitHub Discussions page](https://github.com/utrechtuniversity/yoda/discussions).

 ## License
 This project is licensed under the GPL-v3 license.
 The full license can be found in [LICENSE](LICENSE).